ModoUnreal/TermPlanner/README.md

-# Planner
+# TermPlanner
 A easy-to-use command line program to organise your day.

 ## Installation

 ### PyPi package
-Planner is available on PyPi and can be installed with pip:
+TermPlanner is available on PyPi and can be installed with pip:

 ```bash
 $ pip install termplanner